Pseudomoaner/colEDGE/README.md

 2. Edge extraction works through the following steps.
 Parameters involved at each stage are indicated in bold and in brackets:

-   1. Stitch together brightfield tile (**Root**, **imNos**, **imAngle**).
+   1. Stitch together brightfield tile (**Root**, **rootStem**, **imStem**, **imNos**, **stitchSets**).
-   2. Binaraise resulting image using a global intensity threshold to estimate local coverage by cells (**imageThresh**).
+   2. Binaraise resulting image using a mixture of ridge detection and texture analysis (**segSets**, **stitchStem**).
-   3. Cut resulting binary image into strips running perpendicular to the direction of motion (**noBins**).
+   3. Cut resulting binary image into strips running perpendicular to the direction of motion (**edgeSets.noBins**).
    4. Find the average coverage along each strip.
-   5. The edge is found as a point at which the average coverage value increases above a chosen value (**colonyThresh**).
-If the current timepoint is before the user-defined time of confluence (**confluenceFrame**), the edge is chosen as the *first* instance this crossing happens (moving from the colony exterior to the colony interior). if the current timepoint is after confluence, the edge is chosen as the *final* instance of this crossing).
+   5. The edge is found as a point at which the average coverage value increases above a chosen value (**edgeSets.colonyThresh**).
+If the current timepoint is before the user-defined time of confluence (**edgeSets.confluenceFrame**), the edge is chosen as the *first* instance this crossing happens (moving from the colony exterior to the colony interior).
+If the current timepoint is after confluence, the edge is chosen as the *final* instance of this crossing).
    6. The median edge position is then propogated to the next timepoint and used as the starting point to find the edge in the next set of strips.
-The algorithm can only look a fixed distance away from the previous timepoint's edge position (**sampleWindow**).
+The algorithm can only look a fixed distance away from the previous timepoint's edge position (**edgeSets.sampleWindow**).

 3. Assuming you have set the output to be verbose, you should see plots similar to the following appearing at this point: